boschresearch/amira_blender_rendering/docs/configs/overview.rst

 configuration, allow additional/extended specifications.
 Details about these are described in their corresponding documentation.

+ATTENTION: when using ply_scale, the final behavior might be different between loading objects from .blend or from .ply since the intrinsic scales might be different within the two files.

 Setting configuration paramters on the command line
 ---------------------------------------------------